noInfoPath/noinfopath-kendo-ui/docs/noinfopath-kendo-ui.md

 sure that the fromState name is the same as the one in the no-forms.json.
 We then grab the name of the state, make a new object on the scope and persist any filter or sort data in this object.

+#### noGrid refresh to make sure grids are initliazed.

+This fix was intended to remedy the scrollable issue when grids were located in "hidden" elements, such as inactive tabs.

 #### noDataSource::waitFor property